mainkoon81/Study-09-MachineLearning-B/README.md

 [[ 438.94308857, 127.14839521]]...The reason for predicting on an array like [127] and not just 127, is because we can have a model that makes a prediction using multiple features.

 ##### Multiple Predictors
  - : The dataset consists of 13 features of 506 houses and their median value in $1000's.
-We fit a model on the 13 features to predict on the value of houses.
+We fit a model on the 13 features to predict on the value of houses, i.e 'x' has 506 lists.
 ```
 from sklearn.datasets import load_boston
 boston_data = load_boston()